 Finally, week four is about consolidating the results.
 Skin looks brighter, younger and full of health (think juice cleanse/yoga retreat/10 hours of uninterrupted sleep).

 After the four weeks, my skin was soft, bright and calm.
-It felt like a reset – I scaled back my typically rigorous routine, focusing on gentle cleansing, La cure and a gentle moisturiser (and sunscreen in the morning, obviously).
+It felt like a reset – I scaled back my typically rigorous routine, focusing on gentle cleansing, La Cure and a gentle moisturizer (and sunscreen in the morning, obviously).
 It’s expensive, but when you consider it in the context of in-clinic treatments, it’s justifiable.
 For example, you might have five $300 facials in the lead up to a wedding or vacation.
-Instead, an at-home treatment such as La Cure is easier whilst delivering a similar glowy result.
-It’s also a special splurge for anyone who values luxury skincare (hello, me!) but you can speak to skin experts on Sisley counters if you’re after further information.
+Instead, an at-home treatment such as La Cure is easier while delivering a similar glowing result.
+It’s also a special splurge for anyone who values luxury skincare (hello, me!) but you can speak to skin experts at Sisley counters if you’re after further information.

 SISLEŸA L’INTÉGRAL ANTI-ÂGE LA CURE Intensive anti-aging treatment, $1450.
 SHOP NOW